Echo-Stream/echostream-managed-app/README.md

 "sts:GetServiceBearerToken",
 ```

+### Usage
-After environment variables are sourced and Docker engine is running, the app can be started by python interpreter `python echostream_managed_app/__init__.py`.
+- After environment variables are sourced and Docker engine is running, the app can be started by python interpreter `python echostream_managed_app/__init__.py`.
-The app starts to receive messages from app change receiver and starts managing the nodes on the docker.
+- The app starts to receive messages from app change receiver and starts managing the nodes on the docker.
+- The logs are written to `/var/log/echostream/echostream-managed-app.log`

+#### Note:
+- AWS credentials can be passed into environment using aws-vault.
+- If access is denied to write to the log file, either run as sudo or change the log destination which is accessible.
+- For more verbose logs, set the logging level to `DEBUG`

 More details here: [Managed-app](https://docs.echo.stream/docs/managed-app)